gregjurman/vm-collection/README.md

 ## MU0 VM - Virtual Machine for MU0

-MU0 is a simple academic VM that is sometimes used to present the basics of a microcomputer.
+MU0 is a simple academic microcomputer that is sometimes used to present the basics of a microcomputer to students.
+This is a little VM for it.

 [Link to lecture notes](http://cas.ee.ic.ac.uk/people/gac1/Architecture/Lecture2.pdf)